DefSLAM: Tracking and Mapping of Deforming Scenes from Monocular Sequences: Deformation Mapping

 We use a particular family of warps called Schwarps \cite{pizarro2016schwarps}, because, as discussed in \cite{parashar2017isometric}, the formulation of the 2D Schwarzian equation regularizers are equivalent to the infinitesimal planarity of the NRSfM.
 See Figure \,\ref{fig:keyframe_matching_new_points} for two examples of warp between keyframes.

-To increase the number of matches we use the estimated warp as reference to perform a non-rigid guided search for more matches in the covisible keyframes $k^*$.

-First, we estimate an initial warp between the keyframe $k$ and its best covisible keyframes $k^*$ with the matches given by the deformation tracking.
-With this initial warp, we can estimate where a point would be seen in the rest of keyframes $k^*$.
-Thus, we define a search region around the estimated position.
-We select the keypoint inside the search region with the smallest Hamming distance for the ORB descriptor.
+First, we estimate an initial warp between the anchor keyframe $k$ and its covisible keyframe $k^*$ with the matches given by the deformation tracking.
+Then we use the intial warp to perform a guided matching stage between the keypoints in keyframes $k$ and $k^{*}$.
+We accept as a match the keypoint inside a search region with the smallest Hamming distance for the ORB descriptor.
 We apply a threshold on the ORB similarity to definitively accept a match.
 Once that we have the new matches we incorporate them to the initial ones and estimate the final warp.
+See Figure \,\ref{fig:keyframe_matching_new_points} for two examples of warp between keyframes.